 On this page, you can find out about the subjects offered to HHS students, by year.
-If you have any questions about any aspect of the school’s curriculum, please contact Mr Earl, Head of School.
+If you have any questions about any aspect of the school’s curriculum, please contact Mr Earl, Principal.
 Click here for contact details.

 Teaching and Learning: the heart of our school

 On entry to Hellesdon High School, Year 7 students are placed in classes within broad ability and prior attainment groupings.
 Class sizes rarely exceed 30.
 Students who need learning support are allocated to classes where targeted help is available.

 We offer a broad and balanced curriculum designed to:

 • provide equal opportunities for all students regardless of gender, aptitude or cultural, ethnic or religious background

 • offer a broad and balanced entitlement to all students